 In 1993, the Senate created the PAYGO rule as a provision in the FY1994 budget resolution (H.Con.Res.
-64) for the purpose of preventing the deficit reduction expected to be achieved in a subsequent reconciliation bill from being used to offset the costs of any new direct spending or revenue legislation.6 Section 12(c) of H.Con.Res.
+64) for the purpose of preventing the deficit reduction expected to be achieved in a subsequent reconciliation bill from being used to offset the costs of any new direct spending or revenue legislation.
+Section 12(c) of H.Con.Res.
 64 prohibited the consideration of any direct spending and revenue legislation that would increase the deficit in the FY1994 budget resolution for any fiscal year through FY1998 or would increase the deficit for any other fiscal year through FY2003.
-In this initial form, the Senate PAYGO rule had no expiration date.
+In this initial form, the Senate's PAYGO rule had no expiration date.

-The Senate has modified and extended the Senate PAYGO rule three times in subsequent budget resolutions.
+The Senate has modified and extended its PAYGO rule four times in subsequent budget resolutions.
 First, Section 23 of H.Con.Res.
 218, the FY1995 budget resolution, modified the PAYGO rule to require direct spending and revenue legislation to be deficit neutral for any one of the three time periods contained in the current PAYGO rule (explained below) and added an expiration date of September 30, 1998.
 Second, Section 202 of H.Con.Res.
 67, the FY1996 budget resolution, restated the existing PAYGO rule language and extended its expiration date to September 30, 2002.
-Lastly, Section 207 of H.Con.Res.
+Third, Section 207 of H.Con.Res.
 68, the FY2000 budget resolution, modified the PAYGO rule to allow on-budget surpluses to be used to offset tax reductions or spending increases.
 After decades of on-budget deficits, the federal government recorded a small on-budget surplus for FY1999 and an on-budget surplus of \$87 billion for FY2000.
+Lastly, Section 505 of H.Con.Res.
+95, the FY2004 budget resolution, modified and extended the rule through September 30, 2008, as explained further below.

-During the 107th Congress, several attempts have been made on the Senate floor to extend the PAYGO rule, but they were unsuccessful.
+During the 107th Congress, several attempts were made on the Senate floor to extend the PAYGO rule before it was scheduled to expire on September 30, 2002.
 On June 5, 2002, Senators Judd Gregg and Russell Feingold offered an amendment (S.Amdt.
-3687) that would have extended expiring budget enforcement procedures, including the Senate PAYGO rule, to H.R.
+3687) that would have extended expiring budget enforcement procedures, including the Senate's PAYGO rule, to H.R.
 4775, the Supplemental Appropriations Act, 2002.
-The amendment fell on a point of order.7 The next day, June 6, Senate Majority Leader Tom Daschle offered an amendment (S.Amdt.
-3764) that would have extended the Senate PAYGO rule, among other budget enforcement procedures, through FY2007 to H.R.
-4775, but that amendment
+The amendment fell on a point of order.
+The next day, June 6, Senate Majority Leader Tom Daschle offered an amendment (S.Amdt.
+3764) that would have extended the Senate's PAYGO rule, among other budget enforcement procedures, through FY2007 to H.R.
+4775, but that amendment also fell on a point